bmarien/ynab-csv/README.md

 # ynab-csv

 Tool for making your CSV files ready to import into YNAB.
+This fork has been modified to parse CSV exports from ING Belgium.

 http://halloffame.github.io/ynab-csv/